 Maria Ressa: Background

-IPI Board member Maria Ressa, founder and editor of the award-winning news site Rappler, faces at least eight active criminal and administrative cases, which include tax cases, alleged violations of foreign ownership rules, and libel cases – all designed to harass Ressa and stop Rappler’s work.
+• IPI Board member Maria Ressa, founder and editor of the award-winning news site Rappler, is the target of numerous criminal and administrative cases in the Philippines, which include tax cases, alleged violations of foreign ownership rules, and libel cases – all designed to harass Ressa and stop Rappler’s work.
 IPI is calling on Philippine authorities to drop all cases.

 Latest developments